BartMassey/crate-release/README.md

   unset, the docs will appear on `crates.io` anyhow once processed.
 * Remove any `publish=false` from `Cargo.toml`
+* Add a `clippy.toml` at the top level that looks like

+        avoid-breaking-exported-api = false

+  This allows Clippy to fully do its job.
+Note that this puts the onus on the developer to notice breaking API changes.
+Oh noes.
 * Add `version-sync` to `dev-dependencies` and install the `version-sync.rs` test in `tests/`
 * Deal with the badge display mess.
 Add some badges to